naninovel/docs/docs/guide/backgrounds.md

 To create a layered background prefab, use `Create -> Naninovel -> Background -> Layered` asset context menu.
 Enter [prefab editing mode](https://docs.unity3d.com/Manual/EditingInPrefabMode.html) to compose the layers.
 Several layers and groups will be created by default.
 You can use them or delete and add your own.

-The layered backgrounds are very similar to [layered characters](/guide/characters.md#layered-characters); consult the documentation for more info on how to setup and control them via naninovel scripts.
+The layered backgrounds are very similar to [layered characters](/guide/characters.md#layered-characters); consult the documentation for more info on how to set up and control them via naninovel scripts.

 Don't forget that nameless parameter in [@back] command is expecting appearance and transition type (not ID and appearance as with [@char] command), so specify layer composition expressions in the following way: